chawk/django-easy-avatar/README.md

 5.  add (r'^avatar/', include('easy_avatar.urls')), to your urls.py file

-6.  in the template where you plan on using django-easy-avatar add {% load avatar_tags %} to the top of the template
+6.  in the template where you plan on using django-easy-avatar add {% load avatar_tags %} to the top of the template, also add jQuery library.

 7.  to place the form in the page add the below (example)